Leonard Bernstein (1918-1990)

 - Fanfare for Bima, brass quartet

-4 Anniversaries, piano (1948)
+Four Anniversaries, piano (1948)

-Symphony No. 2, 'The Age of Anxiety', after W.H.
+Symphony No. 2, "The Age of Anxiety", after W.H.
 Auden, piano and orchestra (1949; rev. 1965)

 Prelude, Fugue and Riffs, clarinet and jazz ensemble (1949; arr. with orchestra, 1997)

-2 Love Songs (Rilke), voice and piano (1949)
+Two Love Songs, voice and piano (1949) [text: Rilke]

 Yidgal (Hebrew liturgy), chorus and piano (1950)